tencentyun/intlcloud-documents/product/数据库/云数据库MySQL/购买指导/欠费说明_intl.md

-## 1. Expiration Reminder for Pay-as-You-Go Cloud Database
+## 1. Arrears Reminder for Pay-as-You-Go Cloud Database

 ![](//mc.qcloudimg.com/static/img/3a50706a27bfc92a2a52d524e04beca9/image.png)